Plainspeak-Org/plainspeak/scripts/README.md

-# PlainSpeak Asset Generation
+# PlainSpeak Scripts

-This directory contains scripts for generating and managing PlainSpeak's assets.
+This directory contains scripts for managing and using PlainSpeak.

-## Setup
+## Script Categories

+### Asset Generation

+For generating and managing PlainSpeak's assets.

+#### Setup for Asset Generation

 1. Install required packages:
 ```bash